 Ravi Srinivasan

-I am a PhD student in the Neuroscience PhD program at UC Berkeley, working on Systems/Computational neuroscience.
+I am a first year PhD student in the Adesnik Lab at UC Berkeley, studying the neural circuits and computations underlying active inference in the visual cortex.
 I am a Berkeley Doctoral Fellow and I am currently supported by the NIH T32 Training Grant.

 Before joining UC Berkeley, I earned a MS degree in Computer Science at ETH Zurich, with a major in Machine Intelligence and a minor in Theoretical Computer Science, where I developed my interest in Computational Neuroscience.